Simatwa/yt5/README.md

 ```
 ![yt52](assets/yt52.jpg)

-- Alternatively, this can be done by emitting 'url' command since ***url*** is the default category.
+- Alternatively, this can be done by emitting `url` command since it's the default category.

 ```
 $ yt5 <Video-URI>